-Who is at risk of developing dementia?
+Are women more at risk of dementia?

-We don't fully understand why women are more likely to develop Alzheimer's disease than men, but one of the main theories is to do with the hormone oestrogen.
+It is not fully understood why women are more likely to develop Alzheimer's disease , the most common cause of dementia.
+One idea is that it may be to do with the hormone oestrogen.

 Whilst both men and women produce oestrogen, it’s the main female sex hormone and so women usually have more of it.
 When women go through menopause, their bodies stop producing as much oestrogen.

 On the other hand, men continue to produce testosterone, the male sex hormone, throughout their lives.
 Testosterone is converted into oestrogen inside brain cells.
 This means that women who have been through menopause have lower levels of oestrogen in their brains than men of the same age.

 What can increase a person's risk of dementia?

 There are different types of risk factors for dementia, including medical, lifestyle and environmental factors.